McCormick School of Engineering

-Established in 1909, the Robert R. McCormick School of Engineering and Applied Science is one of twelve constituent schools at Northwestern University.
-Most engineering classes are held in the Technological Institute (1942), which students commonly refer to as "Tech."
-In October 2005, another building affiliated with the School, the Ford Motor Company Engineering Design Center, opened.
+The McCormick School of Engineering (branded as Northwestern Engineering) is the engineering school of Northwestern University, a private university in Evanston, Illinois.

 History

 The trustees of Northwestern University founded a College of Technology in June 1873, but in his report for 1876-77, President Oliver Marcy announced that the new college had failed for lack of financial resources to develop the faculty and facilities.

 In 1891, President Henry Wade Rogers called for the founding of a new Engineering School, stating that universities in general were “not performing the work necessary to prepare men for the various activities of modern life, so different from the life their fathers lived half a century ago.”
 This was realized in 1909, when the new College of Engineering was opened in Swift Hall.

-Operationally, the Engineering School until the mid-1920s was a department of the College of Liberal Arts.
+Operationally, the Engineering School until the mid-1920s was a department within the College of Liberal Arts.
 The major emphasis was on a broad general education with a particular stress on mathematics and science.
 In 1937, the Engineering School ran into difficulties with the American Engineers' Council for Professional Development, which denied the School accreditation.
 In response, a four-year curriculum satisfying the ECPD was put into place.

 In 1939, Walter Patton Murphy (1873–1942), a wealthy inventor of railroad equipment, donated $6.735 million to the School of Engineering.
 Murphy meant for the Institute to offer a “cooperative” education, whereby academic courses and practical application in industrial settings were closely integrated.
 In 1942, Northwestern received an additional bequest of $28 million from Murphy's estate to provide for an engineering school "second to none."

 A cooperative education program was designed in the late 1930s by Charles F. Kettering, former research head of General Motors, and Herman Schneider, dean of the engineering school at the University of Cincinnati.
 The program required undergraduates to work outside the classroom in technical positions for several terms over the course of their college years.

 In 1987, Julia R. Weertman was appointed chair of the department of materials science and engineering, making her the first woman to hold a chair position in an engineering school within the United States.

+In 1989, the Northwestern University School of Engineering was renamed Robert R. McCormick School of Engineering and Applied Science, following a US$30 million gift from the Robert R. McCormick Foundation.

 Campus

 Most engineering classes are held in the Northwestern Technological Institute building, which students refer to as "Tech."
 Ground was broken for the new building on April 1, 1940 and the building was dedicated on June 15–16, 1942.
 The building was designed in the shape of two letter E's, placed back to back and joined by a central structure.
 Each of the six original departments used one of the wings.
 When it was built it was the largest building on Northwestern's Evanston campus.